1tuan1/Invest-Growth-Calculator/README.md

 ## Disclaimer

 This calculator is for educational purposes only.
 Trading and investing involve risk, and past performance does not guarantee future results.
 Always conduct thorough research and consult with financial professionals before making investment decisions.

-Changes made:

-1. Updated the form inputs for losing trades to start at 0 by default
-2. Added "(Optional)" to the labels for losing trade inputs
-3. Updated the README to:
-   - Clarify that losing trades are optional
-   - Add the new table columns to the features list
-   - Add Numeral.js to the technologies list
-   - Update the usage instructions
-   - Improve the overall documentation
-     The calculator will now work perfectly with or without losing trades, making it more flexible for different trading strategies.